DeepX-inc/machina/README.md

 In meta RL, task is defined as MDP.
 RL agent have to adapt new MDP quickly.
 We have to sample episodes from different environments to learn a meta agent.
-We can implement this easily like below.
+We can implement this easily like below with machina.

 ```python:run_mixed_env.py
 env1 = GymEnv('HumanoidBulletEnv-v0')